eliasdjaoui/hangman75/README.md

 Table of Contents, if the README file is long
 A description of the project: what it does, the aim of the project, and what you learned

-We take in guessed letters and verify whether that particular letter is in a separated word.
+In the HangMan class, we take in guessed letters and verify whether that particular letter is in a separated word.

 Installation instructions
 Usage instructions